-Standards-based grading reports an overall letter grade for each high school course once a proficiency scale score is entered into FACTS.
-At the end of the grading period, all proficiency scale scores are averaged into a single term score.
+Standards-referenced grading reports an overall letter grade for each high school course once a score is entered into FACTS.
+At the end of the grading period, all outcome scores are averaged into a single final score, so it does not have a negative impact on a student's grade point average or transcript.

-If we change schools, how will my student's grade be transferred if the new school does not use standards-based learning?
+If we change schools, how will my student's grade be transferred if the new school does not use standards referenced learning?

 When a student transfers to a new school, the transfer grade is determined by the student's current letter grade.
-For example, if the student currently has an average of 3 on the standards-based proficiency scale, the current letter grade is a A-, so the transfer grade is sent as an A-.
+For example, if the student currently has an average of 3 on the standards-based proficiency scale, the current letter grade is a A-, so the transfer grade is sent as a A-.